Creek Fire: September 4–5

 The Creek Fire also spawned two fire tornadoes on September 5; the first was rated EF2 near Huntington Lake with approximately 125 mph winds, and the second was rated EF1 near Mammoth Pool with approximately 100 mph winds.
 Damage included uprooted pine trees as well as stripped bark.
 These "firenadoes" formed due to the intense heat the fire had generated, which pulled in air, creating rotational vortices.
 The Mammoth Pool firenado trapped hundreds of campers in the area, while the Huntington Lake one caused severe damage to trees in the Camp Silver Fir, B.S.A. & Kennolyn Camps area, and continued to attack their root systems a week later, burning underground at over 1,500 F.

 The fire had initially trapped about 1,000 people near Mammoth Pool Reservoir after it jumped the San Joaquin River, with at least 200 individuals trapped at a boat launch.
 The California National Guard, using CH-47 Chinook and UH-60 Black Hawk helicopters and night goggles, flew multiple sorties to evacuate people from near Mammoth Pool Reservoir.
 The Chinook flew three flights, carrying 67, 102, and 37 people each time (not including crew).
 The Black Hawk flew another three times, carrying 15, 22, and 21 people each time.
 Evacuees were taken to an airfield in Fresno.

+September 6–9

+Within the first four days, the Creek Fire rapidly exploded, expanding anywhere between 20,000 acres to 50,000 acres each day from September 4–9.
+Reasons for this explosive behavior included strong, gusty winds pushing east from the Central Valley into the Sierra Nevada and a pileup of dead trees due to the 2011–17 California drought and subsequent bark beetle infestation.

+September 10 onwards

+Thick smoke lying over the fire, as well as reduced winds and lower temperatures, allowed firefighters to notch six percent containment by September 10.